-.2 correction calculation based on using the intrinsic transverse moment of inertia of free surfaces in tanks for a ship's position without heel corrected for each angle of ship's heel $\theta$ under consideration by multiplying by sin $\theta$ .
+.2 correction calculation based on using the intrinsic transverse moment of inertia of free surfaces in tanks for a ship's position without heel corrected for each angle of ship's heel θ under consideration by multiplying by sin θ .

-1.4.7.6 The Stability Booklet shall contain only a method used for the calculation of corrections to the righting arms.
+1.4.7.6 The Stability Booklet shall contain only a method used for the calculation of corrections to the righting levers.
 If instructions on manual assessment of stability for a non-typical loading case provide for an alternative method, the instructions shall include an example of correction for free surfaces calculation with explanation of reasons of different results of manual correction calculation and of calculations by the adopted method.

-1.4.7.7 The tanks complying with the following condition may not be included in the calculation for floating cranes, the tanks complying with the following condition may not be included in the calculation where $\Delta M{30}$ , $\Delta M{15}$ = heeling moments due to liquids flow at angles of heel equal to 30° and 15°.
+1.4.7.7 The tanks complying with the following condition may not be included in the calculation for floating cranes, the tanks complying with the following condition may not be included in the calculation where ΔM{30} , ΔM{15} = heeling moments due to liquids flow at angles of heel equal to 30° and 15°.

-$\Delta M{30} < 0.01 \Delta{\min};$
+$$\Delta M{30} < 0.01 \Delta{\min};$$